dje4om/puppet-influxdb_reporter/README.md

     `/etc/puppet/` for Puppet 3.x
     `/etc/puppetlabs/puppet/` for Puppet 4.x

-   setting influxdb_debug can be set to true to display events information in puppetserver logfile setting influxdb_events_measurement define the measurement name in influxdb database
+   setting `influxdb_debug` can be set to true to display events information in puppetserver logfile setting `influxdb_pushevents` allow you to disable sending events if you only want metrics from agents setting `influxdb_events_measurement` define the measurement name in influxdb database

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`